-The first preset filter cycle begins 6 minutes after the spe is energized.
+The first preset filter cycle begins 6 minutes after the spa is energized.
 The second preset filter cycle begins 12 hours later.
-Eiter duration is programmable for 2, 4, 6, or 8 hours or for continuous filtration (indicated by F &L).
+Filter duration is programmable for 2, 4, 6, or 8 hours or for continuous filtration (indicated by FILC).
 The default filter time is 2 hours for non-circ systems and 4 hours for circ systems.

-To program, prote "Warm" or "Gool," then "Jets 1."
-Prote "Warm" or "Gool" to adjust.
-Press "Jets 1" to exit programming

-For non-circ systems, law-speed pump 1 and the stone generator (if installed) run during filtration.

-For circulation systems, the circ pump and the ozone generator (if installed) run 24 hours.
-In het environments, the ore pump may corn off for 30 minute periods, except during filter cycles.
-At the beginning of each filter cycle all other equipment will run berefly to purge the plumbing.
+To program, press "Warm" or "Cool", then "Jets 1".
+Press "Warm" or "Cool" to adjust.
+Press "Jets 1" to exit programming.
+For non-circ systems, low-speed pump 1 and the ozone generator (if installed) run during filtration.
+For circulation systems, the circ pump and the ozone generator (is installed) run 24 hours.
+In hot environments, the circ pump may turn off for 30 minute periods, except during filter cycles.
+At the beginning of each filter cycle all other equipment will run briefly to purge the plumbing.